 The transmit password is added to IS-IS packets transmitted by the IS.
 The receive passwords are the set of passwords that the IS accepts.
 For example, with authentication enabled, if a transmit password is not added to the packet, or a listing of the transmit password is not in the receive password database, the packet is dropped.
-There are three distinct sets of transmit and receive passwords: domain, area, and circuit.
+There are two distinct sets of transmit and receive passwords: domain and area.

 A domain password provides security for L2 routing information.
 An area password provides security for L1 routing information.
-A circuit password provides security for IS-IS hello messages.